-The University of Melbourne has an agreement with Orygen for designated employees to provide services to Orygen.
-University employees working at Orygen are required to adhere to University policies, procedures, regulations and statutes, and to Orygen policies and procedures including its delegations of authority framework which can be found at http://staff.orygen.org.au/.
-For the period of providing services to Orygen, employees will adhere to the control and direction of Orygen.
+The University of Melbourne has an agreement with Orygen for designated employees to be made available to undertake activities for Orygen, and this arrangement will apply to you.
+University employees working at Orygen are required at all times to continue to adhere to University policies, procedures, regulations and statutes, as well as to Orygen policies and procedures (including Orygen's delegations of authority framework which can be found at http://staff.orygen.org.au/), but the University's policies and procedures shall prevail in the event of any inconsistency.
+For the period of participating in activities at Orygen, you will be subject to the reasonable control and direction of Orygen.
+You consent to the University disclosing to Orygen your personal employment information solely for the purposes of facilitating your secondment to Orygen, and that such disclosure will not be a breach of any of your privacy rights.
+A Research Assistant is required to support the development of a school-based program providing suicide prevention education, case detection and support to high school students across north-west Melbourne.